bargavj/EvaluatingDPML/README.md

-# Analysing the Leaky Cauldron
+# Analyzing the Leaky Cauldron

 The goal of this project is to evaluate the privacy leakage of differential private machine learning algorithms.